Treatments for Stroke

 Tissue Plasminogen Activator (tPA)

 The clot-busting drug tissue plasminogen activator (tPA) can be infused intravenously (through a tube in a vein) at Miami Valley Hospital to prevent stroke damage. tPA can dissolve the clot and restore the flow of blood and oxygen to the brain.
-The drug must be given as soon as possible after stroke symptoms begin, ideally within three to four-and-a- half hours.
-That’s why it is essential to get immediate emergency medical help if you notice the warning signs of a stroke. tPA occurs naturally in the body as an enzyme made by cells in blood vessel walls.
+The drug must be given as soon as possible after stroke symptoms begin, which is why it is essential to get immediate emergency medical help if you notice the warning signs of a stroke. tPA occurs naturally in the body as an enzyme made by cells in blood vessel walls.
 Miami Valley Hospital stroke specialists use a genetically engineered version, which was first employed in the treatment of blood clots in the heart.

 Intra-Arterial Catheter Reperfusion